BytePhoenixCoding/BlockchainTokenSniper/README.md

 TELEGRAM GROUP: https://t.me/joinchat/LivGs7b26iBkNWE0 - please join to assist in development, ask questions, share any successes etc.

+BSCTokenSniper v1.3 in development and will be released in next few days.

 # BSCTokenSniper v1.2 Beta

 Improvements: